This information is intended for use by health professionals

 New born infants exposed to antipsychotics (including aripiprazole) during the third trimester of pregnancy are at risk of adverse reactions including extrapyramidal and/or withdrawal symptoms that may vary in severity and duration following delivery.
 There have been reports of agitation, hypertonia, hypotonia, tremor, somnolence, respiratory distress, or feeding disorder.
 Consequently, new born infants should be monitored carefully (see section 4.8).

-Aripiprazole is excreted in human milk.
+Aripiprazole /metabolites are excreted in human milk.
 A decision must be made whether to discontinue breast-feeding or to discontinue/abstain from aripiprazole therapy taking into account the benefit of breast-feeding for the child and the benefit of therapy for the woman.

 Aripiprazole did not impair fertility based on data from reproductive toxicity studies.